Membership terms and conditions

 Ticket upgrade to Membership

-- Exhibition tickets can be converted to Membership up to 7 days after the visit.
+- National Portrait Gallery exhibition tickets can be converted to Membership up to 7 days after the visit.

-- Only one ticket can be converted to an Individual Membership, two tickets can be converted to Member plus Guest or Joint Members and up to four tickets can be converted to Joint Members plus Two Guests.
+- Only one ticket can be converted to an Individual Membership, two tickets can be converted to Member plus Guest.
 Please note that multiple tickets need to have been purchased by the same person, in the same transaction.

 - If a ticket holder opts to pay the Membership by Direct Debit, the ticket price will be deducted from the subscription amount.
 The ticket buyer will need to provide valid bank account details in order to set up a Direct Debit instruction.
 Should the bank details be invalid the Membership team will make every effort to inform the ticket holder of the failed set up.
 It is the responsibility of the ticket buyer to communicate the correct bank details.
 Failure to do so will result in the Membership being cancelled and the ticket purchase amount will not be refunded.